ducsplacement/Brochure/PlacementAdvisorMessage.md

 |Status|Edit Level 2 Required|

 The Department of Computer Science, University of Delhi continues its legacy of providing quality education since 1981.
-Since then the department has produced several distinguished alumni in wide areas of software development, teaching, and research.
+Since then, the department has produced several distinguished alumni in wide areas of software development, teaching, and research.
 The department offers two master programmes, a three-year (six-semesters) Master of Computer Applications (MCA) and a two-year (four-semesters) Master of